flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     An easy way to do this without deleting your add-ons and liveries is to rename the current Community folder to "Community.old" and then create a new Community folder which then empty.
 You can the use the FlyByWire Installer to reinstall the A32NX.

-??? tip "Fixing Nav Data Issues"
-    ### Fixing Nav Data Issues

-    The A32NX uses the sim's nav data.
-So any nav data issues will usually also be present in other default aircrats and the World Map.

-    You can test these issues by using the MSFS World Map.
-If the required nav data (waypoint, SID, STAR, APPR, RwY, Airport, etc.) is missing in the World Map as well, then it is a general nav data issue and not an issue with the aircraft.

-    Most commen nav data issues come from flight planning tools (e.g. SimBrief, etc.) which use outdated nav data versions (so called AIRAC).
-These often cost free tools are limited to generating routes using obsolete AIRAC cycles, while MSFS regularly updates to the latest AIRAC available.
-This can lead to route incompatibilies and various error messages when you import or enter the flight plan to the MCDU, including "NOT ALLOWED", "NOT IN DATABASE", and "AWY/WPT MISMATCH".

-    Any of these errors during route import could mean that your route is no longer valid in the current cycle, and cannot be properly used as a valid flight plan in the sim.

-    To avoid this we recommend a Navigraph subscription which will make sure SimBrief and the sim have identical nav data.
-Also you would have the matching Navigraph charts at your disposal.

-    If you have a Navigraph subscription but still have issues with the nav data try a re-install of the navigation data by removing and installing the data with the Navigraph Data Center tool.

 ??? tip "Use the Correct Airframe for SimBrief"
     ### Use the Correct Airframe for SimBrief